-The function of a bathroom is the same whether it is located in a private home or a public business or office, but when choosing flooring for a publicly used restroom you have to find materials that have a very specific set of properties.
-Flooring materials must be able to handle large amounts of traffic in a safe, and effective manner, while also being visually pleasing and stylistically in tune with the rest of the environment.
+The function of a bathroom is the same whether it is located in a private home, public business, or office, but when choosing the flooring for a publicly used restroom, you have to find materials that have a very specific set of properties.
+Flooring materials must be able to handle large amounts of traffic in a safe and effective manner, while also being visually pleasing and stylistically in tune with the rest of the environment.

-Water resistance: The bathroom is a moist, humid environment.
-If porous or permeable flooring is used in this space, then eventually liquids can penetrate down into it, paving the way for the growth of mold and bacteria.
+Water Resistance: The bathroom is a moist, humid environment.
+If porous or permeable flooring is used in this space, eventually liquids can penetrate down into it, paving the way for the growth of mold and bacteria.
 Materials that require regular sealing to maintain water resistance will add to the maintenance costs.
-The ideal commercial flooring option will be naturally resistant to the penetration of liquids, with little or no upkeep required to maintain that state.
+The ideal commercial flooring option will be naturally resistant to the penetration of liquids with little or no upkeep required to maintain that state.

 Durability: Whenever installing flooring in a commercial location, consider its durability.
-The more foot traffic a space receives, the more its surfaces will suffer from wear and tear.
-The ability to resist scratching, fading, cracking, and breaking will reduce costs of repair and replacement.
+The more foot traffic space receives, the more its surfaces will suffer from wear and tear.
+The ability to resist scratching, fading, cracking and breaking will reduce the costs of repair and replacement.

-Appropriate design: Just because it’s a bathroom doesn’t mean that it isn’t part of the rest of the location.
-The flooring in this room should not only match the overall environment but, if possible, it should serve as an accent, a space that provides visual interest.
+Appropriate Design: Just because it’s a bathroom, that doesn’t mean that it isn’t part of the rest of the location.
+The flooring in this room should not only match the overall environment but if possible, it should serve as an accent or a space that provides visual interest.

 Commercial Bathroom Flooring Options

-Natural stone: A durable, natural option, slate and other natural stone products have a dimensional texture that will provide traction even in a wet bathroom environment.
-Born in the belly of a mountain, these materials have an inherent power that can elevate the atmosphere of not just the bathroom, but the surrounding environment, as well.
-While quite strong, stone floors are also porous and must be chemically sealed every six to twelve months.
+Natural Stone: A durable, natural option, slate and other natural stone products have a dimensional texture that will provide traction even in a wet bathroom environment.
+Born in the belly of a mountain, these materials have an inherent power that can elevate the atmosphere of not just the bathroom but the surrounding environment as well.
+While quite strong, stone floors are also porous and must be chemically sealed every six to 12 months.

-Brick: A warm, rich, vibrant flooring material, brick is very popular in restaurants, bars, bistros, and pubs because of the soothing earthen quality that it exudes.
-Like natural stone, brick materials are quite hard and rugged, but also need to be sealed in order to prevent liquid and staining agents from penetrating down past their surface.
+Brick: A warm, rich and vibrant flooring material, brick is very popular in restaurants, bars, bistros, and pubs because of the soothing earthen quality that it exudes.
+Like natural stone, brick materials are quite hard and rugged, but they also need to be sealed in order to prevent liquid and staining agents from penetrating down past their surface.